xBeatrice/xBeatrice/README.md

 ## 🌟 Projects I've Worked On
 Explore some of the projects I've built:

-- [Neighboards](https://github.com/xBeatrice/neighboards): A web application that offers an intuitive interface for efficient task and user stories management.
+- [Neighboards](https://github.com/xBeatrice/neighboards): A web application built with React and Material-UI for the frontend that offers an intuitive interface for efficient task and user stories management.
 Users can effortlessly organize and prioritize their workload, thanks to capacity tracking and filtering features.
+Backend also available at [neigboards-backend](https://github.com/xBeatrice/neighboards-backend)
 - [InvoiceMasters](https://github.com/xBeatrice/InvoiceMasters): A web application that simplifies the invoicing process, featuring customizable templates, efficient data management, and secure authentication.
-This user-friendly solution aims to optimize the workflow and save time.
+This user-friendly solution aims to optimize the workflow and save time through document automatization.
+Currently remaking it in React for better user experience and code maintainability in another public repo of mine
+- [Logic Estate](https://github.com/xBeatrice/LogicEstate-Frontend): A comprehensive real estate platform built with React and Material-UI for the frontend.
+This application provides users with the ability to explore and filter properties, view statistics through interactive charts, and utilize Google Maps integration to visualize property locations.
+Backend also available at [LogicEstate-Backend](https://github.com/xBeatrice/LogicEstate-Backend)

 ## 💼 Skills

 I'm proficient in the following technologies and tools:

-- Front-end development: 💻 JavaScript, ⚛️ React, 🌐 HTML, 🎨 CSS
+- Front-end development: ⚛️ React, 💻 JavaScript, , 🌐 HTML, 🎨 CSS, 🖌️ Material-UI
-- Back-end development: C#️⃣ (.NET)
+- Back-end development: C#️⃣ (.NET Framework MVC)
-- Database: 🔥 Firebase, 🗃️ MySQL
+- Database: 🗃️ Azure SQL Database, 🏢 Entity Framework, 🔥 Firebase
 - Version control: 🗂️ Git

 ## 🤝 Let's Connect
 I'm always open to collaboration and new opportunities.
 You can reach me through: